-Criminal Lawyers’ Association v.
-Ministry of Community Safety and Correctional Services
+Ministry of Community Safety and Correctional Services disregarded Privacy Commissioner’s direction to release report

-Divisional Court finds that the Ministry of Community Safety and Correctional Services improperly disregarded the direction of the Information and Privacy Commissioner with respect to an OPP Report sought by the Criminal Lawyers’ Association
+The Divisional Court has found that the Ministry of Community Safety and Correctional Services improperly ignored the direction of the Information and Privacy Commissioner to release an OPP report.

-In its third and final decision, the IPC stated: “The Ministry’s revised decisions in response to these orders demonstrate a repeated refusal to heed [the IPC’s] guidance.
+In its third and final decision, the Commissioner stated: “The Ministry’s revised decisions in response to these orders demonstrate a repeated refusal to heed [the Commissioner’s] guidance.
 As a result, while I do not uphold the Ministry’s exercise of discretion […], I find it would serve no useful purpose to return this matter to the Ministry for a further re-exercise of its discretion based on principles the Ministry has chosen to disregard.”

 The CLA once again applied for judicial review.

 The Divisional Court concluded that, under the terms of the Supreme Court’s 2010 order, the Commissioner was required to reconsider both the applicability of the s.14(2) exemption to the report, and the propriety of the Ministry’s exercise of discretion in claiming this exemption.
 The Commissioner had erroneously narrowed the scope of the remittal and failed to consider the question of the applicability of the s.14(2)(a) exemption.
 The Divisional Court therefore remitted the matter back to the Commissioner to determine whether the portions of the report that remain at issue qualified for exemption.